witchblue/website/content/posts/linux-file-structure.md

 When the system reboots, the files in this directory are removed.
 ![tmp-linux-directory](/tmp.png "tmp-linux-directory")

-Other essential directories are the /run directory, which holds runtime data for processes that are actively operating on the system, /srv directory directs users to the location of data files for a certain service, such as FTP, WWW, or CVS.
+Other essential directories are the /run directory, which holds runtime data for processes that are actively operating on the system, /srv directory directs users to the location of data files for a certain service, such as FTP, WWW, or CVS and The files in the /dev directory represent the devices that are connected to the local system.

 One can quickly browse Linux by learning the purpose of each directory.